 - Product spreadsheets

-CJ’s Side Note: If you are going to open and operate multiple Amazon seller accounts and do not want to get caught, you need to, at least, treat each account like an entirely separate business.
-Never use the same computers, never sign on from your phone, never use the same router or cable / internet connection, do not sell the same type of goods, do not upload via spreadsheets, use different staff… do not let anyone to have… or even know about… the multiple accounts.
+CJ’s Side Note: If you’re going to open and operate multiple Amazon seller accounts and do not want to get caught, you need to, at least, treat each account like an entirely separate business.
+Never use the same computers, never sign on from your phone, never use the same router or cable / internet connection, do not sell the same type of goods, do not upload via spreadsheets, use different staff.
+Do not let anyone have or even know about the multiple accounts.
 These are just a handful of ways that we know you can get caught.
 We do NOT know all of the ways Amazon catches people with more than one account.

 The Importance of Immaculate Account Maintenance